melsman/mlkit/doc/arm64-abi.md

 LR copies and saved FP are non-roots.
 There is no separate assembly GC stub continuation to confuse with the incoming ML return address.

-The ARM return-PC index maps to an out-of-line descriptor anchor.
-Relative to that anchor, function number is at word -1, return-PC offset at -2, frame size at -3, and bitmap words at -4 and below.
-This preserves the existing payload ordering without interpreting instructions before LR as metadata.
+The saved ARM return PC is the descriptor anchor.
+Relative to that address, function number is at word -1, return-PC offset at -2, frame size at -3, and bitmap words at -4 and below.
+This preserves the existing payload ordering; the words immediately before LR are data, not instructions.
 Bitmap words contain 32 meaningful bits, stored in 64-bit slots.
 For bit k, the corresponding word is `frameBase + 8*(frameWords-1-k)`.
 Both saved FP and return PC have zero bits.
 The return-PC offset is the formula above; the frame size includes both